Introduction to teaching and learning in the Faculty of Medicine

 Who should attend?

 This introductory workshop is designed for academic and NHS staff who are new to teaching Faculty of Medicine students, or who have not attended teaching and learning workshops before.
-It explores the relationships between teaching and learning and introduces participants to standard ways of structuring and delivering teaching sessions.
-It examines the strengths and weaknesses, from the perspective of learning, of lectures and various types of small and large group teaching.
+It explores the relationships between teaching and learning and introduces participants to standard ways of structuring teaching and actively engaging learners.
+It examines the strengths and weaknesses - from the perspective of learning - of lectures and various types of small and large group teaching

 NB Teaching and Learning in the Faculty of Medicine has considerable overlap with Introduction to Teaching for Learning.
 We recommend only attending one of these.
 If you are unsure about which option is best for you please contact us.